 Employee of the Month: Lisa Groves makes the move from Melbs to Sydney

 One of the benefits of being an employee at a wave pool with multiple locations is that you can work your way up to the destination of your choice.
-Lisa Groves was the customer service Queen Bee at URBNSURF Melbourne, maintaining the hive by checking in visitors, assisting with gear rentals, and providing a friendly face for the business.
+Lisa Groves was one of the customer service queen bees at URBNSURF Melbourne, maintaining the hive by checking in visitors, assisting with gear rentals, and providing a friendly face for the business.
 About a year ago, she began considering a move to Sydney.
-After some uncertainty and intense conversations with HR, she received the green light to relocate to URBNSURF Sydney just a few months before the park’s opening.
+After some uncertainty and conversations with HR, she received the green light to relocate to URBNSURF Sydney just a few months before the park’s opening.
 Lisa quickly packed her bags, made the two-day drive, found a shared apartment and started her new role just five days after arriving in Australia’s most populous city.

 How did you end up here?